LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 ```

 ## Using the LoginRadius API
 As an additional feature, you can use the LoginRadius React SDK to access the API to get parameters that are assigned upon logging in using the login form.
-You can use this method to check if an user is a client or administrator.
+You can use this method to check if a user is a client or administrator.
 Whenever a user creates an account using the form, the user is assigned a unique user-id called `Uid`, which you can view in your dashboard under "manage users".
-You can reference this user id to determine your users’ roles.
+You can reference this user-id to determine your users’ roles.
 To do this, you need to fetch and return the `Uid` of the current user.
 The fetch request for the user role requires the `Uid` and your `app secret key` as parameters within the URL.

 In your `src` folder, create a file name `return.js`, and populate it with the following code: